sergiokopplin/indigo/_posts/2018-10-24-you-dont-have-to-write-integration-tests-part-1.md

 Thirdly, the `docker-compose` command has subcommands for interacting with containers launched from the respective `docker-compose.yml`.
 This allows you to get precise results from the containers you care about.
 For example, while `docker ps` will present information about all of the containers running on your system, `docker-compose ps` only presents the containers in your `docker-compose.yml`.

 In this way, launching containers via `docker-compose` provides automatic organization of your containers per-project, and eases the operation and analysis of these containers.

+# Back to the example, how do we maintain a rapid develop-test-evaluate loop?

+Integration tests are necessary for keeping trust in a CI/CD workflow, but they seriously hamper a developer's ability to iterate on their unit test suite.
+While a system can run hundreds of unit tests in parallel at a lightning-fast pace, even just a few integration tests can slow testing down to minutes.

+The solution is easy: only run the integration tests when you need to:

+    test:
+      go test $$(go list ./... | grep -v -e integration)

+    integration: db
+      go test ./integration/...

+Here we separate our integration tests into an `integration` package and eliminate that package from our `make test` command.

+In this way a developer may run a (hopefully) comprehensive unit test suite with `make test` and get back results immediately.
+The `integration` target can be saved for the rare moments when we require a new contract from our dependencies, or it could be run exclusively by CI.